 - Seal the lid and set the Instant Pot to pressure cook for 10 minutes.
 Go with eight minutes for smaller pasta shapes.

-- Once cooking is done, release the steam manually and open the IP lid.
+- Once cooking is done, wait 15 minutes, then release the steam manually and open the IP lid.
 Scatter on the cheese and close the lid again immediately.
 Let it sit 5-10 minutes for the cheese to melt.

 - Garnish with parsley or basil or oregano and serve.